• Home

 Note: almond flour is not the same as almond meal!
 Almond meal is much more course than almond flour and is not recommended as a substitute.
 Be sure to use super-fine almond flour, like this one from Bob's Mill.

-This flour can give All-Purpose Flour a run for its money; the almond flavor profile doesn't take over your dish, which offers the ability to use it in numerous ways and various recipes.
-I like to use almond flour for the crust for my Low Carb Cheesecake recipe.
+This flour can give all-purpose flour a run for its money; the almond flavor profile doesn't take over your dish, which offers the ability to use it in numerous ways and various recipes.
+I like to use almond flour for the crust for my Low Carb Cheesecake Squares recipe.

 While almond flour is a great replacement for coconut flour, there are a few facts you should keep in mind: